Colton1skees/Colton1skees.github.io/posts/Inversion.md

 0*c6 + 0*c5 + 0*c4 + 0*c3 + 0*c2 + 196*c1 + 29*c0 == 112
 0*c6 + 0*c5 + 0*c4 + 0*c3 + 0*c2 + 0*c1 + 71*c0 == 36
 ```
 Note that the order of the operands was flipped, just because I prefer to solve for the constant offset first.

-Reading off a solution is a bit more involved, but not terrible.
+Anyways, reading off a solution is a bit more involved, but not terrible.
 In short, you can't just pick any solution when solving the linear congruence - because there may be multiple solutions.
 Consider the made up example
 ```
 0*c6 + 0*c5 + 0*c4 + 0*c3 + 0*c2 + 0*c1 + 32*c0 == 64
 ```